-Due to time limitations, night shifters will fare best on short yet intense trainings.
+Due to time limitations, night shifters will fare best on short yet intense training.
 Strength and weight exercises are optimal for morning and nighttime workouts as they burn tons of calories, promote weight loss, and keep concentration and hormones in check.

 - Outside the gym, bodyweight and total-body exercises including push-ups, squats, ab roll-outs, pull-ups, and split squats will help build strong, lean muscles with no extra equipment required.

-- In the gym, make sure you warm up well before deadlifts, overhead presses, weighted pull-ups, bench presses and other compound lifts.
+- In the gym, make sure you warm up well before deadlifts, overhead presses, weighted pull-ups, bench presses, and other compound lifts.
 Exercising outside habitual daytime training hours entails a higher risk of injury, so warm-ups and cool-downs are in some cases even more important than the lifts themselves.

 - Making your own work nibbles does not require a lot of time or effort, and homemade meals are always more nutritious than takeout or vending machine snacks.
-For optimal gym and work performance, structure your meals around lean protein, complex carbs and vitamin salads.
+For optimal gym and work performance, structure your meals around lean protein, complex carbs, and vitamin salads.

-- Take protein-rich drinks either as breakfast substitutes or after exercising to maximize muscle growth, and avoid empty liquid calories found in sodas, energy drinks and lattes.
+- Take protein-rich drinks either as breakfast substitutes or after exercising to maximize muscle growth, and avoid empty liquid calories found in sodas, energy drinks, and lattes.

-Sleep helps restore hormonal balance, heal muscle damage and allows the body to recover after an interval of intense physical strain.
-Do not cut your sleep shorter than 5-6 hours, especially if you are working night shifts: your brain will need extra rest to adjust to activity outside daytime hours.
+Sleep helps restore hormonal balance; heal muscle damage and allows the body to recover after an interval of intense physical strain.
+Do not cut your sleep shorter than 5-6 hours; especially if you are working night shifts: your brain will need extra rest to adjust to activity outside daytime hours.

 Other tips for fitness-driven night owls include incorporating light stretches and walking in the workday (or night).
-If you are pressed for training time during back shifts, try biking or walking to work, walking up the stairs instead taking the elevator, and performing dumbbell reps at your desk.
+If you are pressed for training time during back shifts; try biking or walking to work, walking up the stairs instead of taking the elevator; and performing dumbbell reps at your desk.

-Remember: every bit of workout you cram into a busy work schedule counts – and you certainly can find half an hour a day to do your health a favor.
+Remember every bit of workout you cram into a busy work schedule counts, and you certainly can find half an hour a day to do your health a favor.